Paul-Dempsey/pachde-hc-one/doc/HC-1.md

   The two-letter shorthand for the preset's category is shown in the lower right.
   Hovering over the preset shows a tooltip with more details about the preset.

+  Right click a preset for a menu of options for that preset.

+- Under the paging buttons is a small graph showing the DSP usage of the preset.

+  When this is gray, the DSP usage is not available.
+  DSP usage is reported by the device heartbeat, which you can turn off in the menu.
+  Why turn it off?
+Becuase (unfortunately) the heartbeat can cause glitches in the audio output from the EM.

+- The row of 4 Rounding Status LEDs under the DSP graph show the same information that a Continuum shows in the lower right of its display.

+- Below the Rounding Status LEDs, are preset navigation buttons similar to the buttons on the Continuum.
+  Clicking the - or + button selects previous or next preset in the list.
+  Shift+Click moves by 10 presets.
+  Ctrl+Click (Cmd on Mac) moves in device order, independent of the sorting of the current tab.
+  This is the same ordering that the buttons on the device use.

 - At the bottom of the preset tabs, you can see two tiny lights that move from left to right as MDIDI communications travel between the module and the Egagan Matrix.
   The purple light shows progress of MIDI messages **sent**, and the green light shows the progress of MIDI Messages **received**.
-  These allow you to see when the module loses MIDI communication with the device, which unfortunately happens from time to time through no fault of HC-1.
+  These allow you to see when the module loses MIDI communication with the device, which unfortunately can happen through no fault of HC-1.

+- The preset's Pedal assignments are shown to the bottom right of the preset list.
+  If a pedal is assigned to a macro or recirculator, you will see a **`1`** or **`2`** next to the knob, indicating which pedal is assigned to that knob.

 - Below the preset listing are the macro and recirculator controls.
   When a preset is selected, the preset metadata is parsed, and if it contains Macro labels, these are read and shown.
   If no label is defined for a macro, you see the default Roman numerals.
-  Some presets make use of a macro control, but do not provide a label.
+  Some presets use a macro controller, but do not provide a label.
-  Similarly, there are occasionally labels defined for macros that are not actually used by the preset.
+  Similarly, there are occasionally labels for macros that are not used.

-- To the right of the first row is a small graph showing the DSP usage of the preset.

-  When this is gray, the DSP usage is not available.
-  DSP usage is reported by the device heartbeat, which you can turn off in the menu.
-  Why turn it off?
-Becuase (unfortunately) the heartbeat can cause glitches in the audio output from the EM.

 - Each Macro, Recirculator, and Volume control can operate independently (with no cable connected to the input jack), with absolute CV control, or combined Knob + CV Relative control.
   Click the **Relative mode** button to toggle between Absolute and Relative mode.